hwestphal/spring-boot-todo-vue/README.md

 - *Puppeteer* and *cdp4j* for end-to-end integration tests using a — typically headless — Chrome browser
 - *Sass* and *CSS Modules* for styling

-Additionally, it shows how to wrap 3rd party widgets as Vue components, in this case *Awesomplete*.
+Additionally, it shows how to wrap 3rd party widgets as Vue components, in this case *Awesomplete*, and use it in combination with the *Element* widget library.

 ### Running the application